arpastrana/compas_cem/docsource/gettingstarted.rst

 .. note::

-	Make sure that you are in the ``cem`` anaconda environment while you do it.
+	Make sure that you are in the ``cem`` anaconda environment we created earlier while you do this.

 3. Check your Rhino installation
 ---------------------------------